Remember, remember the fifth of November, right?

 In 1984 neither act had the luxury of even the slightest whiff of airplay, so when I got home to play the singles I was hearing both songs for the first time.
 Lesley Ainscough rang me up from her favourite haunt, the Coffee Hall phone box, and asked me what I thought.

-What they’d done is roped in the then unknown production team of Stock Aitken and Waterman to helm the track.
-I recognised the names from the brilliant Divine single You Think You’re A Man earlier that summer.
+What they’d done is roped in the then almost entirely unknown production team of Stock Aitken and Waterman to helm the track.
+Though at least I recognised the names from the brilliant Divine single You Think You’re A Man earlier that summer.
 I bought the 12″ too, and both songs are similar in both sound, structure and melody, so I still to this day have no idea why I took against You Spin Me Round, at least on those first impressions.

 Anyway, what did I know?
-The single took an eternity to get noticed, and thanks to video’s heavy rotation on Sky Tracks, the MTV style music show on Sky Channel cable TV (the fledgling forerunner of SkyBSB), I grew to love the song.
+The single took an eternity to get noticed, and thanks to the simple but striking video’s heavy rotation on Sky Trax, the MTV style music show on Sky Channel cable TV (the fledgling forerunner of SkyBSB), I grew to love the song.
 And, shock, horror, eventually the public did as well.

 Morrissey later applauded this particular performance of Spin Me as ‘demonic’